Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Without insurance, the average cost of cataract surgery is between $3,500 and $7,000 per eye in the United States.

 The main factors that affect the price of cataract surgery include:

 But the biggest factor in determining your out-of-pocket cost is your health insurance coverage.

-Medicare typically covers 80 percent of expenses related to cataract surgery, as well as one pair of eyeglasses or contact lenses after the surgery.
+Medicare typically covers 80 percent of expenses related to cataract surgery.
+It also covers one pair of eyeglasses or contact lenses after the eye surgery.

 Medicare Part B covers medically necessary health care procedures and services.

 Here are some things to take into consideration regarding Medicare coverage:

-You should speak directly with your Medicare representative before having cataract surgery to determine the total cost of your operation.
+Speak directly with your Medicare representative before having cataract surgery to determine the total cost of your operation.

 Here are some questions you should ask your health care representative regarding cataract surgery:

 All Vision Center content is medically reviewed and fact-checked by a licensed optometrist to ensure the information is factual and meets industry standards.